-SA8902 (MSA9020) Database Mgt./Spatial Technologies
+SA8902 (MSA9020) Database Management and Spatial Technologies

 This course examines Geographic Information Science (GIScience) concepts and practice in real-world applications.
 Geospatial analysis, database management, statistical analysis, and data integration are the major course themes.
-Arc/Info (including GRID) and ArcView will be the principal Geographic Information System (GIS) software packages that are utilized.
-There will also be some emphasis on the PCI Geomatics software products.
-The integration of GIS functionality in the WWW will also be investigated.
+ArcGIS will be the principal Geographic Information System (GIS) software used.
+In addition, SPSS and Microsoft Office will be utilized to manipulate and create "GIS-ready" databases.
+There will also be some emphasis on the management of remotely sensed image databases using PCI Geomatics and Erdas Imagine software.
+1 Credit of spatial distributed data.
+Specific topics include spatial autocorrelation, the modifiable areal unit problem, spatial interaction modeling, spatial regression, and identification and interpretation of spatial clusters.
 1 Credit